-The following career libraries can help you continue your research:
+The following career resources can help you continue your research:

 Curious about what it’s like to work in EDM?
 Here's a great chance to listen and learn!
 In the following recorded interviews, EDM professionals describe their day-to-day job duties, the joys and challenges of their roles, and a few tips on how aspiring professionals can prepare for their line of work:

 Getting involved in voluntary safety and emergency response organizations can help you gain new experiences, sharpen your skills, build your professional network, and make a positive impact in people’s lives!
 Joining a Community Emergency Response Team (CERT) is just one of many opportunities to volunteer and gain relevant experience in the EDM field.
 CERT programs exist to provide basic disaster response training and preparedness education to hundreds of communities across the country.
 Contact your local emergency management agency about upcoming CERT training opportunities in your area.

 Other volunteer opportunities within your state or local area might include:

 - Fire Corps

 For more information about ways to volunteer in your state and local communities, visit ready.gov.

 Planning for a Emergency and Disaster Management Career

 Employers gravitate toward hiring candidates who possess relevant, real-world experiences that complement their education.
 If you have limited experience in your target functional area, there are several ways you can gain relevant new skills and experiences.
 To brainstorm additional ideas, schedule an appointment with your career coach.

 Internship opportunities can be found at a variety of agencies and organizations across the country.
 While many opportunities are posted online, others can only be discovered by reaching out to an organization directly.